7 Strategies for Successful Management

 -

-What are those key qualities that separate a successful manager from a mediocre one?
-There are many people out there that are experts in their field and often the smartest in their peer group, yet they aren’t guaranteed to be great leaders.
-If you’re trying to improve your manager skill set, you’re going to need the tools to face a wide range of challenges and a variety of situations successfully.
+What key qualities separate a successful manager from mediocre management?
+There are many people out there who are experts in their field and often the smartest in their peer group, yet they aren’t guaranteed to be great leaders.
+If you’re trying to improve your manager skill set, you will need the tools to successfully face a wide range of challenges and various situations.

-try not to be too near sighted.
-It’s not enough to merely throw yourself into a set of routine tasks.
+try not to be too near-sighted.
+It’s not enough to merely throw yourself into routine tasks.
 You need to think about the bigger picture.
-Set your priorities so that they are aligned with a larger, strategic goal.
-Try not to micro manage and support members of staff that are ready to take responsibility and manage their own workload and daily tasks.
+Set your priorities so that they are aligned with a larger strategic goal.
+Do not micro-manage and support staff members who are ready to take responsibility and manage their workload and daily tasks.

 business-meeting-people-attire-workshop-report-documents-notebook

-Job related intelligence alone isn’t enough if you aim to effectively manage a team.
-You need to bring emotional intelligence and awareness to the table if you want to successfully lead a team of employees.
+Job-related intelligence alone isn’t enough if you aim to manage a team effectively.
+You need to bring emotional intelligence and awareness to the table to lead a team of employees successfully.

-Managers’ personalities and moods tend be contagious: If you bring a bad mood or a manic atmosphere into the office, it’ll most definitely rub off on your team.
+Managers’ personalities and moods tend to be contagious: If you bring a bad mood or a manic atmosphere into the office, it’ll rub off on your team.
 You need to be socially aware and have bags of enthusiasm and optimism.

 Never blindly follow conventional wisdom.
-You need to apply some critical thinking and throw away your own assumptions.
-Never generalise, and don’t be quick to make assumptions or jump to conclusions.
+You need to apply some critical thinking and throw away your assumptions.
+Never generalize, and don’t be quick to make assumptions or jump to conclusions.
 Successful managers always ask questions and are never afraid of appearing foolish.

 When it comes to recruitment, take your time and consider how the person will fit into the existing team.
-Executive recruitments especially, need to be handled with care and consideration to the company’s direction and strategy.
+Executive recruitments, especially, need to be handled with care and consideration of the company’s direction and strategy.

-If you can’t communicate effectively, you’re not actually managing, you’re hindering progress.
-Always give useful feedback and don’t be too quick to criticise a job before it’s completed.
+If you can’t communicate effectively, you’re not managing.
+You’re hindering progress.
+Always give helpful feedback, and don’t be too quick to criticize a job before it’s completed.

 beta_soluciones_empresariales-group-business-people-crossed-arms-happy-motivated